Court Appointed Friend and Advocate (CAFA) Mentor Program

 How Youth are Referred

-Referrals to the FLY CAFA Mentor Program come from probation departments and the courts.
+Referrals to the FLY CAFA Mentor Program come from anywhere for youth on probation (i.e. self-referrals, family, community organizations, the Courts, etc.).

 “FLY is important because most of these kids don’t trust anyone.
 They do need hands-on attention.
 And that is what FLY mentors give them – someone they can count on and trust and have a positive relationship with.
 Without FLY, I know I would see far more repeat offenders.
 In a year of probation, the probation officer can change, the judges can change, and the only person that doesn’t change is the FLY mentor.
 I depend on the mentors of FLY.”
 Former Juvenile Court Judge Eugene Hyman

 FLY CAFA Mentors must be 21 years of age or older, willing to meet one-on-one weekly with youth living in Santa Clara County or Alameda County, and make a 12-month commitment.
 We hope you’ll consider this excellent volunteer opportunity.
 Please see our FLY CAFA Mentor Job Description and application at this link.